 Emotional trauma can take place because of a dysfunctional home life, or maybe your job is very cumbersome, but it also takes place because of things that have happened in the past.
 We have seen people who have experienced terrible abuse growing up that they were still hanging on to or maybe they have something like PTSD, a very traumatic event that happened in their life.
 Another example we have seen are addictions.
 Addictions lead to a host of emotional issues creating distrust, loneliness, and losing control.
 These traumas lead to copious amounts of stress.
 And like physical trauma, high stress means high cortisol leading to all the above mentioned things.

-So what can be done with each of the Big 5?
+So what can be done with each of the Big 5 and help chronic disease?
 So much.
 Do not worry, there is hope.
 These are things we see on a daily basis and support our patients with.
 It is difficult and trying at times but there are solutions.
 Just as there is a myriad of ailments that can take place, there is a myriad of ways to help.
 Through evaluating the biochemistry and physiology of the body and blood tests we are able to accurately diagnose what is going and what is needed.
 Through nutrition, lifestyle modification, and myofascial release we are able to effectively and efficiently to support our patients and help their body’s heal.

 Further Reading: michaellebowitzdc.com/html/Solanine.html